Geraldine L. Richmond: Service

 Richmond was appointed by Governor Kitzhaber to the Oregon State Board of Higher Education from 1999 to 2003 and reappointed by Governor Kulongoski from 2004 to 2006.
-From 1998 to 2003 she served as Chair of the Department of Energy Basic Energy Sciences Advisory Committee (BESAC).
+From 1998 to 2003 she served as chair of the Department of Energy Basic Energy Sciences Advisory Committee (BESAC).
 In 2014, Richmond was elected president of the American Association for the Advancement of Science for a term beginning in February 2015.
 In 2014, she was appointed by Secretary John Kerry to serve as the Science Envoy for the Lower Mekong River Countries.
 She was appointed by President Obama to the National Science Board for a term of 2012–2016 and reappointed by President Trump from 2016 to 2022.
 Since 2016 she has served as Secretary of the American Academy of Arts and Sciences and is the 2019–2020 President of Sigma Xi, The Scientific Research Honor Society.

-Richmond is Director of the NSF funded Research Experience for Undergraduates (REU) program at the University of Oregon.
-Started in 1987 it is one of the longest running REU program in the United States.
+Richmond is director of the NSF-funded Research Experience for Undergraduates (REU) program at the University of Oregon.
+Started in 1987 it is one of the longest-running REU programs in the United States.
 In the over 30 years of the REU program, it has hosted over 400 undergraduates from across the country with 90% continuing to graduate school.